ycao56/homebridge-docker/readme.md

 ## Command line

-There are multiple commands that you can run on the `homebridge.sh` script.
+There are multiple Docker commands that you can run via the `homebridge.sh` script.
 Please have a look at that file, it should be self-explaining.

 ## License